Snapchat Cheating Signs: The Hidden Red Flags

 This pattern is different from normal phone use.
 Most people glance at a notification and either respond immediately or ignore it.
 The grab-and-dismiss suggests the content is something they do not want you to see.

 Snapchat notifies the sender when someone takes a screenshot of their Snap.
-If your partner is receiving screenshot notifications from someone — or if they mention that someone screenshotted their Snap and they seem flustered about it — consider who is on the other end and why screenshots are being taken.
+If your partner is receiving screenshot notifications from someone — or if they mention that someone screenshotted their Snap and they seem flustered — consider who is on the other end and why screenshots are being taken.
+Stress about a screenshot notification from someone you have never heard of is worth noting.

 Do Not Disturb as a Cover